Mayankgupta1754/enviroedge/README.md

 | Dashboard shows N/A | Ensure backend is running and Arduino is connected |
 | Model not retraining | Need at least `EDGE_MIN_TRAIN_SAMPLES` (default 60) labeled samples |

-## Related Names

-This project has also been developed under **RespirAI** / suffocation-detector naming in earlier commits.
-The primary product name in the UI is **EnviroEdge AI**.

-## License

-No license file is included yet.
-Add one before public distribution if needed.